×

 When we asked people living in Italy what life is like and how people spend their time, they said:

 "Expats and digital nomads in Italy enjoy a vibrant culture and a beautiful countryside filled with some of the best food, wine, and culture in the world.
 From the rolling hills of Tuscany to the canals of Venice, Italy has something for everyone.
 In larger cities like Rome and Milan, there is an active nightlife as well as plenty of opportunity for professionals and entrepreneurs who are looking to experience something different.
 Italy is also host to many popular festivals and cultural events throughout the year which can further enhance the experience of living in the country.
-With excellent transportation, healthcare, and education services, Italy is an ideal place to live, work, and travel," remarked one foreigner who made the move to Italy.
+With excellent transportation, healthcare, and education services, Italy is an ideal place to live, work, and travel," explained one foreigner living in Italy.

 I am a language immersion traveler—after a Gap Year in Australia, I began working to encourage this experience in my own country: Italy!